PARTNER ADVISORY

 I continue to operate in that seat, working with institutions as they assess partners, shape campaign strategies, and make high-stakes decisions.

+That combination—deep agency experience plus in-house advancement leadership—is rare.
 It’s also why I see risks, gaps, and high-value opportunities that others miss.

 A Note on Availability

-I'm also deliberate about where and how I engage, typically not working with competing partners in the same category or space at the same time.
+I keep this work intentionally limited.
+It works best when the fit is right, the stakes are clear, and there's a real opportunity worth solving.
+I'm also deliberate about where and how I engage.
+I typically don't work with competing partners in the same category or space at the same time, and I don't share confidential client or partner information across engagements.
 It keeps the work transparent, focused, and aligned.